shemtsai/Aminoglycoside-Calculator/README.md

 Still work in progress...

-Open to any feedback/thoughts on other functionalities to add!
+Non-trapezoidal calculations of AUC- open to any feedback/thoughts on other functionalities to add!

 Link below with deployed code on Shiny: